facebookresearch/nevergrad/docs/optimization.rst

 Or if you want something more aimed at robustly outperforming random search in highly parallel settings (one-shot):

 - use :code:`TransitionChoice` for discrete variables, taking care that the default value is in the middle.
-- Use :code:`ScrHammersleySearchPlusMiddlePoint` (`PlusMiddlePoint` only if you have continuous parameters or good default values for discrete parameters).
+- Use :code:`ScrHammersleySearchPlusMiddlePoint` (:code:`PlusMiddlePoint` only if you have continuous parameters or good default values for discrete parameters).

 Example of chaining, or inoculation, or initialization of an evolutionary algorithm